Self-Advocacy and Self-Determination Skill Trainings for people who have DDD Services

-At Ability360, we believe self-determination and self-advocacy skills for people with developmental disabilities (like: Cerebral Palsy, Cognitive/Intellectual disability, Autism, or Epilepsy) are very important.
-The This is MY Life (TIML) program encourages and teaches people 16 and older receiving services from the Division of Developmental Disabilities, (DDD) to speak up so they can make more life choices and choose the direction of their own lives.
+At Ability360, we know self-determination and self-advocacy skills for all people with developmental disabilities (like: Cerebral Palsy, Cognitive/Intellectual disability, Autism, or Epilepsy) are very important.
+This is MY Life (TIML) program was designed to encourage and teach people 16 and older who receive services from the Arizona’s Division of Developmental Disabilities, (DDD) to speak up for themselves so they can make more life choices and choose the direction of their own lives.

-Trainings on Self-Determination & Self-Advocacy Skills
+Trainings on Self-Advocacy & Self-Determination

 Learn the skills to have a say in your own life, your supports and services.

-|D.||Saying What You Mean
+Communications – How to Say What You Mean

 Your words are powerful.
 Learn ways to use your words respectfully,

 How Do I Get Started?

 Ask your DDD Support Coordinator for a referral or just contact

 Transition means moving from one place to another.
 One big transition is leaving high school to become an adult.
 This guide will help you do that.
 It is for: